Contact Center Innovation: 6 Ideas for Better Service

 We enlisted the help of our Aureon Contact Center experts to provide six ideas to spur innovation and improve the customer experience from within your organization.

-1. Adopt an omni-channel approach.
+1. Adopt a multi-channel approach.

 Today's customers are increasingly turning to electronic forms of communication for their customer service interactions, from email to social media and live chat.